antononcube/Raku-Markdown-Grammar/README.md

 Raku cells that require the Mathematica package "RakuMode.m", [AAp2], to be loaded and the command `RakuMode[]` to be executed in the result notebook.

+**Remark:** If CLI script's argument `--output` is a non-empty string and `--format` is "whatever" or "automatic", then an attempt is made to conclude the format to convert to from the extension of the file name given `--output`.

 ------

 ## Usage examples